sancarn/vba-articles/_posts/2023-10-18-why-do-people-use-vba.md

   * i.e. while IBM BPM does come with a REST API, this REST API is borderline useless to Technology teams and SMEs
 * The data from `D10` was never actually transferred to `D11`, meaning the business is now using 2 systems instead of 1.
   * `D11` data model doesn't really support `D10` data either.
-* Technology teams don't want to hear about waning support contracts.
+* Technology teams appear to be ignoring waning support contracts.
+  * This could be due to lack of resources and/or priority.

-SME's use these tools on a daily basis, and ultimately it is SME's who need changes to the system.
+SME's use these tools on a daily basis, and ultimately it is SME's who determine changes that need to be made to the system.
 If SMEs use VBA, they can control and maintain the system as needed.
 They have a maintenance guarantee, something that should be said for IT systems too, but can't be.

 ## The control of VBA